christianThardy/christianThardy.github.io/tom-interpretability.md

     - Demonstrates a direct causal relationship between linguistic representations and ToM task performance.

 - Works with copy suppression to ensure that distinct belief representations are tracked and preserved, preventing conflation between reality and differing subjects' beliefs.
 The circuit's interplay allows for more accurate predictions of behavior based on mismatched beliefs, a hallmark of human ToM.
+These heads must be intact for the model to maintain contradictory states to perform real updating rather than just copying.

     -  This has several implications, one being that the model's internal representations are doing more than just predicting the next token.
 As the model processes the sequence, it maintains a belief about the entire future, not just the next word.
 If the model reads a sentence like *“John hid the cat in the basket, but Mark moved it to the box when John wasn’t looking”*, it has to keep track of where the cat might be (belief state) to predict any future reference to the cat’s location, even several sentences later.

        - Copy suppression allows the transformer to model this process explicitly by preventing overcommitment to any one interpretation of reality.
 This enables the model to maintain belief dynamics similar to how humans mentally track both reality and agents' beliefs about reality, filter out irrelevant things, and not just blindly following patterns.

+       - It is a memory‐like mechanism representing, “attention over internal states”.
+Letting the model maintain parallel representations of reality vs. each character’s perspective.
+Taken together, attention (with implicit copy suppression) is functioning as a flexible memory system, letting the model handle multi‐step reasoning tasks—including false beliefs—that appear to require more than surface pattern matching.

        - By observing how LLMs solve these tasks, we see that they rely on approximations of human-like cognitive strategies, suggesting parallels in reasoning.

+The “algorithm” found for passing the false-belief task emerges from the interplay of large‐scale pattern learning + the architectural capacity (attention) to keep track of who knows what.
+In essence, the synergy of linguistic structure + powerful attention‐based memory yields behavior that goes beyond rote pattern recognition and starts to look like real perspective‐tracking.
+While still statistical at its core, the model shows that formal patterns can encode functional semantics—enough to handle tasks that appear to demand a working theory of mind.

 The parallels to human thinking are fascinating—but still, there’s a big “but” here: how much of this translates to other model architectures and ToM tasks beyond false beliefs across a wider range of data?
-I think its likely other models will use similar mechanisms<sub>[<a href="https://arxiv.org/pdf/2407.10827" title="Tigges" rel="nofollow">25</a>]</sub>, but these are questions not fully answered by this work.
+I think its likely other models will use similar mechanisms<sub>[<a href="https://arxiv.org/pdf/2407.10827" title="Tigges" rel="nofollow">14</a>]</sub>, but these are questions not fully answered by this work.

 Further experiments will also explore a wider range of model architectures, the application of crosscoders, transcoders, datasets, and tasks covering more ToM aspects to assess the robustness and generalizability of these findings.
 For example, it would be interesting to study the difference between predicting why someone will act (ex-ante—predict why a subject will perform an action.) but with more focus on explaining why they did act (ex-post—isolates how the model understands rather than being concerned with its prediction) or develop more empirical studies or experiments that directly test hypotheses about weak grounding or emergent semantics in LLMs, in a broader ToM context.